clabrugere/scratch-llm/README.md

 `PairIndex` maintains a max-heap of `(-count, pair)` entries alongside a `Counter` of live frequencies.
 The key insight is that each merge only affects two *boundary pairs*: if $(a, b) \to c$ is applied at position $i$, only the pair to the left of $i$ and the pair to the right of $i+1$ change — everything else in the sequence is untouched.
 After applying a merge, `PairIndex` removes the two stale boundary pairs and adds the two updated ones, each costing $O(\log n)$.

-The heap is *lazy*: when a pair's count changes, a new heap entry is pushed rather than updating the existing one.
+The heap is *lazy*: when a pair's count changes, a new heap entry is pushed rather than updating the existing one (it would cost a linear scan and re-heapify otherwise, so we trade this for a bit of additional memory instead).
 Stale entries (where the heap's stored count no longer matches the live `Counter`) are detected and skipped on pop.
 The heap is never explicitly cleaned up; stale entries are simply ignored as they surface.

 Combined, these two structures reduce training from $O(nV)$ to $O(n \log n)$ and encoding from $O(nV)$ to $O(n \log V)$.